HS 11350 – California Possession of a Controlled Substance

 - Whether or not I committed the crime, the evidence cannot be used against me because it was obtained by means of an illegal search or seizure.

-These defenses and others can be raised in an appropriate case by an experienced criminal defense attorney to help you avoid a conviction or to put you in a better position to bargain for a reasonable outcome.
+These defenses and others can be raised in an appropriate case by an experienced drug crime attorney to help you avoid a conviction or to put you in a better position to bargain for a reasonable outcome.
 Any time you are arrested for possession of a controlled substance, you should talk to a lawyer about the defenses that can be raised in your case.
-Ask for a free case evaluation to help you understand your options.